bgamari/ghc-wiki-import/status/october06.md

   http://hackage.haskell.org/trac/ghc/wiki/GhcPackages](http://hackage.haskell.org/trac/ghc/wiki/GhcPackages).

-Life still goes on and current development version (HEAD), that will ultimately become GHC 6.8, already includes significant new features:
+Life still goes on and there is current development version (HEAD), that will ultimately become GHC 6.8.
+You can find binary snapshots at [download page](http://www.haskell.org/ghc/dist/current/dist/) or build from sources available via [ darcs repository](http://darcs.haskell.org/ghc/).
+This version already includes significant new features:

 - We have completely replaced GHC's intermediate language with **System FC(X)**, an extension of System F with explicit equality witnesses.
 This enables GHC to support GADTs and associated types, with two new simple but powerful mechanisms.
 The paper is at [